ResearchComputing/Documentation/docs/software/spack.md

 [johndoe@c3cpu-c11-u17-2 ~]$ module load aocc/3.2.0
 ```

-From there, you can add the compiler to spack.
+From there, you can add the compiler to Spack.
 All compilers in the Alpine software stack can be located with the environment variable `CURC_<compiler>_BIN`.
 In the case of `aocc/3.2.0`:

 ```
 [johndoe@c3cpu-c11-u17-2 ~]$ spack compiler add $CURC_AOCC_BIN